arcteggzz/JS30_Hackerank/README.md

 Day 30 (❌)=> https://www.hackerrank.com/challenges/build-a-string/problem

 # BONUS problems

 Day 31 (✅)=> Write a function that takes a string as a parameter and returns the longest word of the string.
 If there are multiple strings, return the strin with the highest number of vowels.
 Do this in the most efficient way.

+Day X32 (✅)=> Write a function that takes a string as a parameter and returns the longest word of the string.
+However, special characrters like $ % ^ do not count as characters for the length of the string.

+Day 33 (✅)=> You're supposed to return the second highest and second lowest numbers in an array of numbers.if there are 2 numbers this use case is special.

+Day 34 (✅)=> They'll give you a string, then they'll tell you to encode it using this rules.
+Every letter should change to the next letter in the alphabet (a should become b, k should become l).
+THen after that, every new vowel should become capital letter.

 Those Advanced challlenges are absolutely killing.
 Impossible in my head.
 I'm gonna be back.
 Signed:- 17-06-2022